DrLi-Ming/GARAD-SLAM/README.md

 ### Prerequisites

-We compile the project on Ubuntu 20.04 LTS, and the compiling is similar to [Photo-SLAM](https://github.com/HuajianUP/Photo-SLAM) and [LC-CRF-SLAM](https://github.com/Zhengjun-Du/LC-CRF-SLAM), please refer to [Photo-SLAM](https://github.com/HuajianUP/Photo-SLAM) and [LC-CRF-SLAM](https://github.com/Zhengjun-Du/LC-CRF-SLAM) for more details.
+We build the project on Ubuntu 20.04 LTS, and the building is similar to [Photo-SLAM](https://github.com/HuajianUP/Photo-SLAM) and [LC-CRF-SLAM](https://github.com/Zhengjun-Du/LC-CRF-SLAM), please refer to them for more details.
 We extend our sincere gratitude for their outstanding contributions.

 | Dependencies | Tested with      |
 |--------------|------------------|